surjeetkhurana/mattersim/README.md

 ## Reference
-If you use MatterSim, please cite our preprint on [arXiv](https://arxiv.org/abs/2405.04967):
+We kindly request that users of MatterSim version 1.0.0 cite our preprint available on arXiv:
 ```
 @article{yang2024mattersim,
       title={MatterSim: A Deep Learning Atomistic Model Across Elements, Temperatures and Pressures},